Introduction

 # Identifies a user whose mail is level0user@wcdev.authentic8.com

-• SyncInterval Sync interval frequency, in minutes.
-The initial recommended setting in 60 minutes.
+- SyncInterval Sync interval frequency in minutes.
+The default recommended setting is 60 minutes

 The fields defined in orgMappings are:

-• filter—This field controls the specificity of how objects will be recognized for syncing.
-Filter terms can be set essentially as search terms for entire groups down to individual users.
+- filter — This field controls the parameters of how objects will be recognized for synchronization.
+Filter terms can essentially be set as search terms for entire group down to individual user objects

 orgMappings Examples: